-- Applications are invited for a Ph.D.
+- Applications are invited for the post of a Ph.D.
 Student to work in collaboration with WildEye, which is a publicly funded project financed by the Malta Council for Science & Technology through FUSION: The R&I Technology Development Programme 2016.
 The student will join the scientific research and development team as a postgraduate researcher.
 The project assigned by the consortium may lead to a Ph.D. degree, which will be supervised by the University of Malta’s academic supervisor.
 The WildEye project concerns research into passive eye-gaze tracking aimed to provide a human computer interface as an alternative communication channel.

 - The Scholarship is for a period of 30 months and carries a stipend of €8,000 p.a.